Innovation Training Programme

 Networking, negotiating and understanding business: get the right skills to work with or in industry

-***Note that this course is taking place as scheduled but has been moved online to comply with social distancing guidance***
+***In 2020, this course will be provided online to comply with social distancing guidance***

 Length: 2 days

 When: 8th and 9th June 2020 (9:30 to 16:30)

 Where: online via Zoom (information on how to log on will be communicated to registered participants a few days before the course).
 Attendees will need access to internet, sound + microphone and ideally a webcam.

 Open to: All Queen's researchers (including lecturers, postdocs, research assistants, KTPs...).

 Cost: Free; but attendance to both days is compulsory once registered